TesselLagerwerf/BioInformaticsProject/README.md

 ## Scripts

-1: [link to script](https://github.com/TesselLagerwerf/BioInformaticsProject/blob/master/ProjectDaniTessel.py) : Downloads the data file to create a file fitted for the R script.
+1: [link to script](https://github.com/TesselLagerwerf/BioInformaticsProject/blob/master/ProjectDaniTessel.py) : Downloads the data file to create a file fitted for the R-script.
 The R-script creates maps.
-The script continues to create a KML file, that can be uploaded to google earth
+The script continues to create a KML file, that can be uploaded to google earth.
+In order for the attached R-script within the Rscripts directory to work, this script has to run